kilfour/QuickPulse/README.md

     select anInt;
 var signal = Signal.From(flow);
 ```
-And we pulse once like so : `signal.Pulse(42);` the flow will gather the input in the gathered range variable and
+And we pulse once like so: `signal.Pulse(42);` the flow will gather the input in the gathered range variable and
 trace output is : `42 : 0`.

 If we then call `Manipulate` like so: `signal.Manipulate<int>(a => a + 1);`, the next pulse: `signal.Pulse(42);`,